bigeyex/python-adminui/README.md

 [Documentation](https://python-adminui.readthedocs.io/en/latest/index.html)
 [中文文档](https://python-adminui.readthedocs.io/zh_CN/latest/index.html)

+**If you need to add component to this library, or have other suggestions, please raise an issue**

 Write professional web interface with Python.

 If you need a simple web interface and you don't want to mess around with